moroz/moroz.dev/content/blog/demistifying-signed-cookies.md

 }
 ```

 Not great!
 What can we do to remedy this?
+Easy!
+We just need to make the cookie _much harder to guess_.

 ### Approach 1: Signed Cookies